LAWS & REGULATIONS

 In contrast to many other countries, market rent does not apply in Sweden.
 This means that you are not allowed to charge whatever rent you want, regardless if there are people willing to pay it.

-According to law, the rent must be reasonable.
+According to the law, the rent must be reasonable.
 Reasonable rent is estimated in relation to comparable housing in the area.
-You can look at for example LKF and AFB (or ask us at BoPoolen).
+You can look at for example LKF and AF Bostäder (or ask us at BoPoolen).

-BoPoolen recommends SEK 3500/month as a reasonable rent for a fully furnished room in Lund, including electricity and internet.
+BoPoolen recommends SEK 3500-3750/month as a reasonable rent for a fully furnished room in Lund, including electricity and internet.

-A tenant who considers the rent to be too high can ask the Swedish rent tribunal to determine if the rent paid is reasonable.
-If not, the landlord can be obliged to refund the excess rent.
+A tenant who considers the rent to be too high can ask the The Regional Rent Tribunal to determine if the rent paid is reasonable.
+If not, the landlord can be obliged to refund the excess rent for up to 2 years back in time.

-The size of the rent is regulated by the Swedish Leasing Law (Hyreslagen) if you are subleasing a rental apartment and by the Law regarding Subleasing of your own home (Privatuthyrningslagen) if you sublease a condominium or a villa.
+The size of the rent is regulated by the Swedish Tenancy Act (Hyreslagen) if you are subleasing a rental apartment and by the Law on Private Subletting (Privatuthyrningslagen) if you sublease a condominium or house.

 Rent for a rental apartment

-Rent for a privately owned home (condominium, terraced house, villa)
+Rent for a privately owned home (condominium or house)

-The law only applies to one lease.
-For more information, see the information on the Law on Private Subletting above.
+The law only applies to the first lease.
+For more information, see the information about the Law on Private Subletting above.

 How to calculate a reasonable cost based rent: